ewaybotYan/liblooklike/doc/papers/tutorial12.md

 ========================================

 The OpenCL specification divides the computation process into several parts.
-We will present each of them below, and introduce the naming convention used in the specification.
+We shall present each of them below, and introduce the naming convention used in the specification.

 choosing a platform